 In the past, Metro Vancouver has experienced periodic turbidity issues with supply water due to heavy rains causing high turbidity within the reservoir catchments.
 The City of New Westminster is primarily fed from the Coquitlam reservoir which typically has low turbidity levels.
-The City is also fed from the Seymour and Capilano reservoirs where the water filtration plant became fully operational in 2015, largely eliminating turbidity issues originating from those reservoirs.

-Analysis for disinfection by-products indicate the annual average is improving, and the test results are within the guidelines.
+The City is also fed from the Seymour and Capilano reservoirs, where the water filtration plant became fully operational in 2015, largely eliminating turbidity issues originating from those reservoirs.
+Analysis for disinfection by-products indicates the test results are within the guidelines.

-The Fraser Health Authority has requested that the City implement a City-wide crossconnection control program.
-The objective is to mitigate the potential of backflow from private property into the City water distribution system.
-Council received a report on August 26, 2019 and supported in principle the development of a cross connection control program including necessary resources and staffing.
-The City has since engaged an industry expert (BSI Online Consultants) to assist in a 3 year phased implementation of the Cross-Connection Control Program across the Industrial, Commercial, Institutional (ICI) and Multi-Family sectors.
-Beginning in 2021, the City is developing an inventory of all testable backflow devices on multi-family and ICI properties, ensuring that they are brought into compliance and maintained/reported on an annual basis in order to protect the public drinking water system.
-The City has also completed an inventory and survey of all testable backflow devices on Civic Properties.
+In 2018, the Fraser Health Authority requested that the City implement a City-wide cross-connection control program.
+The objective of the program is to mitigate the potential of backflow from private property into the City water distribution system.
+Council received a report on August 26, 2019 and supported in principle the development of a cross-connection control program, including necessary resources and staffing.
+In 2021, the City engaged an industry expert (BSI Online Consultants) to assist in a 3 year phased implementation of the Cross-Connection/Backflow Control Program across the Industrial, Commercial, Institutional (ICI) and Multi-Family sectors.
+In addition, staff hired a plumbing inspector to oversee the implementation of the program.
+The Cross connection control program is underway and the City continues to focus on inventory and inspection of existing high risk industrial and commercial properties in 2024, ensuring that they are brought into compliance and maintained/reported on an annual basis in order to protect the public drinking water system.
+The City has also completed an inventory and survey of all testable backflow devices on civic properties.